mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 That means *finishing NorCal by around September 25th*

-# Fearmongering
+# Avoiding the Fearmongering

 Keep the snow deadline firmly in the front of your mind.
 Keep on top of the weather reports as you approach the high passes.
 Seek advice from others on the trail, particularly those coming North.
 Watch the InciWeb website for wildfires.

-But be aware there is always a strong current of fearmongering in the trail community!
+Conversely, watch out for fearmongering!
 Every hiker is managing their own fears and doubt about making it all the way to Campo.

 I was personally told about difficult snow crossings that never materialised, and wildfires that never existed.